sharmine-s/sql-databases/challenges/01_setting_up_project.md

 ## The main file

-Create a file `app.rb` at the root of the project.
-This file will be the "entrypoint" of the program — it is the file you will execute with the `ruby` command.

-Its job is to connect to the database using `DatabaseConnection.connect`, and then execute whatever logic the program needs to do.

-In the example below, we simply execute a `SELECT` SQL query on the database and print the returned result set.
+Update the main file `app.rb` to send a `SELECT` SQL query to the database (using the `DatabaseConnection` class) and print the returned result set.

 ```ruby
 # file: app.rb